An older man and woman reviewing estate planning documents with an attorney

 Creating a New Will

-If you create a brand new will in Colorado, you'll have to go through the same steps as if you were making one for the first time.
+If you create a new will in Colorado, you'll have to go through the same steps as if you were making one for the first time.
 This includes having it written, signed, and witnessed per state laws.
 You can either update a pre-existing will or create an entirely new one based on your current wishes and situation.

 Making Sure Everything is Up-to-Date